Xero Review: Beautiful Accounting Software?

 Xero Review: Signing up

-Xero offer free trials and introductory offers.
+Xero offer free trials and introductory offers such as 50% off for the first 4 months.
 Our clients can also get a 15% discount off of the Xero fees.

-Xero offer a Starter package at a very competitive £9pcm which gives you full use of everything except multi-currency and payroll, but restricts you to 5 invoices, 5 bills and 20 bank transactions.
+Xero offer a Starter package at a very competitive £12pcm which gives you full use of everything except multi-currency and payroll, but restricts you to 20 invoices and 5 bills (which you can work around).
 Ideal for contractors.

-Next up is their Standard package at a slightly pricey £20pcm (£17pcm after our discount), but you’d need to compare the added cost to the extra time you’d save using Xero.
+Next up is their Standard package at a slightly pricey £26pcm (£22.10pcm after our discount), but you’d need to compare the added cost to the extra time you’d save using Xero.
 The Standard package removes the restrictions on the Starter package.

-Finally, the Premium package is £25pcm, but only seems to offer multi-currency as an extra.
-This is disappointing considering other software like the free Wave accounting (which we also work with a lot) has multi-currency as standard.
+Finally, the Premium package is £33pcm, but only seems to offer multi-currency as an extra.
+This is disappointing considering other software like the free Pandle accounting (which we also work with a lot) has multi-currency as standard.

-Payroll can be added on at £5pcm for up to a certain number of employees then £1 per extra employee.
+Payroll can be added on at £5pcm for up to 5 employees then £1 per extra employee.